what is optical coherence tomography?

 Optical coherence tomography (oCT) test:

 Optical coherence tomography (OCT) is a non-invasive diagnostic imaging technique that uses light waves to produce high-resolution, cross-sectional images of the retina and other structures in the eye.
-It is commonly used by ophthalmologists to diagnose and monitor conditions that affect the eye, such as age-related macular degeneration, diabetic retinopathy, and glaucoma.
+Ophthalmologists commonly use it to diagnose and monitor conditions that affect the eye, such as age-related macular degeneration, diabetic retinopathy, and glaucoma.

-During an OCT test, the patient is seated in front of a machine that looks similar to a camera.
-The patient’s head is stabilized using a chin rest, and the technician will instruct the patient to look at a target to help keep the eye still.
+During an OCT test, the technician seats the patient in front of a machine that looks similar to a camera.
+The technician stabilizes the patient’s head using a chin rest and instructs the patient to look at a target to help keep the eye still.

-The OCT machine then projects a beam of light into the eye, which is reflected back from the various structures within the eye, creating a detailed image of the retina and other structures.
+The OCT machine projects a beam of light into the eye, which reflects back from the various structures within the eye, creating a detailed image of the retina and other structures.
+(This sentence is already in active voice.).
 The entire procedure is painless and takes only a few minutes to complete.

 OCT can provide very detailed and accurate images of the retina and other structures within the eye, allowing ophthalmologists to detect and monitor changes in these structures over time.
 This can be very helpful in the early detection and treatment of eye diseases, which can help to prevent or delay vision loss.

 OCT test can have unpleasant side effects such as nausea and leaving a metallic taste in your mouth.
-Because the new scanner can examine the layers of capillaries of the retina and choroid in such minute detail, this time-consuming and unpleasant procedure can sometimes be avoided.
+The new scanner examines the layers of capillaries in the retina and choroid in such minute detail that it can sometimes avoid the time-consuming and unpleasant procedure.
 Some people may experience dryness or eye fatigue(Fatigue is a feeling of constant tiredness or weakness and can be physical, mental or a combination of both.
 It can affect anyone, and most adults will experience fatigue at some point in their life).

 optical coherence tomography types: